 We may decide to finance future acquisitions and investments through a combination of borrowings, proceeds from equity or debt offerings and the use of cash, cash equivalents and short-term investments.
-If we finance acquisitions by issuing convertible debt or equity securities, our existing stockholders may be diluted which could affect the market price of our stock.
+If we finance acquisitions or investments by issuing equity-linked (such as convertible debt) or equity securities, our existing stockholders may be diluted which would likely affect the market price of our stock.
+For example, the Merger resulted in significant dilution wherein it was financed in part by the issuance of additional shares of our common stock to shareholders of Xcerra, comprised approximately 11.8 million shares of common stock, or approximately 29% of our issued and outstanding shares of common stock immediately after completing the Merger.

 Mergers, acquisitions and investments are inherently risky and the inability to effectively manage these risks could materially and adversely affect our business, financial condition and results of operations.
-At September 28, 2019, we had goodwill and net purchased intangible assets balances of \$235.9 million and \$282.5 million, respectively.
+At December 28, 2019, we had goodwill and net purchased intangible assets balances of \$238.7 million and \$275.0 million, respectively.

-Further, as a strategy to pay down long-term debt, we expect to continue to evaluate divestitures of assets that management determines to be non-core to our overall business strategy.
+Further, as a strategy to pay down long-term debt, we expect to continue to evaluate and pursue divestitures of assets that management determines to be non-core to our overall business strategy.
 Any such divestitures may distract Cohu's management team, disrupt employees, may not yield attractive valuations, may incur material restructuring and transaction expenses and tax obligations, and may otherwise be unsuccessful.